sayanee/moocs/build-startup/readme.md

 1. New market: hockey stick graph with initial rise and fall in revenue
 1. Existing market: linear graph
 1. Re-segmented market: initial rise, flat and then rise again

+## 9. Partners

+Who are they key partners and suppliers needed to make the business work?

+Reasons for partnering:

+- Shared economics
+- Economics of scale
+- Money and resources
+- Access to customer
+- Access to marketing / branding

+What defined a partner?

+- shared economics
+- mutual success /failure
+- co-development
+- common customers

+Examples:

+- Intel Inside: Joint business development
+- Starbucks & Pepsi: Strategic Alliance
+- Apple & Record labels: Strategic Alliance in building the iPod
+- Apple-Foxconn: Suppliers, Joint ventures
+- Fashion week: Coopetition
+- G.E. / SNECMA: Joint Venture, Cooperation
+- Kayak / Expedia / Hipmunk: Traffic partners

+Why have partners?

+- Faster time to market
+- Broader product offering
+- More efficient use of capital
+- Unique customer knowledge or expertise
+- Access to new market

+!!
+Startup mistake: Needing Strategic alliances and joint partnerships without any mainstream customers in a re-segmented and new market.
+When do I actually need these partnerships?

+Coopetition:

+- Trade shows
+- Industry associations

+Key suppliers: Use to be cost of goods, instead of partners

+- Outsource suppliers
+    - Back office
+    - Supply Chain
+    - Manufacturing
+- Direct suppliers
+    - raw materials
+    - components